Vol. III - Appendix E

 In 1911 Thomas and Eliza's daughter Helena Eliza Pearce was still living with her widowed mother at Hughenden Road, Hastings.
 She was a domestic servant, but had given birth to a son

 - William Albert Kent Pearce.
 Born 25 February 1905.
 Baptised 9 April 1905 at Christ Church, Blackland, Hastings.
-William Albert Kent Pearce married Gladys Winifred Cotton on 3 August 1929 at Erith.
+William was living with his grandparents in 1911 and 1921 (see above), William Albert Kent Pearce married Gladys Winifred Cotton on 3 August 1929 at Erith.
 William was in the Royal Navy.
 His first service started on 31 May 1929 on Marshall Shoult and he was serving on H.M.S.
 President III (S.S.
 Foreness) when he died on 4 November 1939 from internal injuries and exposure after falling from a cliff in Margate.

 Helena married George Victor Manser in 1913.
-In 1939 they were living at 17B Holly Hill Terrace, Erith.
+In 1921 they were living at 51, High Street, Erith, Kent.
+George, aged 36 was a flour packer for Cannon of Grange Flour Mill.
+Helena was 36 and on home duties.
+Their 3 year old daughter was listed.
+In 1939 George and Helena were living at 17B Holly Hill Terrace, Erith.
 George was a general labourer.
 They had two children

 - Christopher Wilfred Manser.
 Baptised 20 March 1915 at St Clement, Halton, Hastings.
 Christopher died shortly thereafter. in 1915

 George Victor (William Thomas) Manser died on 8 August 1942 and I take this to be Helena husband.
 He was buried at Erith Cemetary on 13 August 1942.
-Helena remarried and Helena Eliza Cobby died on 30 October 1978 aged 94 years.
+Helena remarried in 1946 in Dartford.
+Her second husband was Nelson J Cobby.
+Helena Eliza Cobby died on 30 October 1978 aged 94 years.

 In 1939 Thomas and Eliza's daughter Mildred Mary Pearce may have been living in Walthamstow where she was working as report centre clerk and telephonist.
 It is possible that Mildred never married and died in Waltham Forest in 1971.